rizinorg/cutter/docs/source/code.rst

 the radare2 submodule or others, in order to push the most recent version of them to Cutter.

-Make sure to update the submodule whenever the submodule upstream is updated.
 You can view the list of all the submodules from the cutter root folder with:

 .. code:: sh